Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Acknowledgments

 \section{Acknowledgments}

-The South Pole Telescope program is supported by the National Science Foundation (NSF) through grants PLR-1248097 and OPP-1852617, with this analysis supported by grant AST-1716965.
-Partial support is also provided by the NSF Physics Frontier Center grant PHY-1125897 to the Kavli Institute of Cosmological Physics at the University of Chicago, the Kavli Foundation, and the Gordon and Betty Moore Foundation through grant GBMF\#947 to the University of Chicago.
-Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of High Energy Physics, under contract DE-AC02-06CH11357.
+The South Pole Telescope program is supported by the National Science Foundation (NSF) through Grants No. PLR-1248097 and No. OPP-1852617.
+Partial support is also provided by the NSF Physics Frontier Center Grant No. PHY-1125897 to the Kavli Institute of Cosmological Physics at the University of Chicago, the Kavli Foundation, and the Gordon and Betty Moore Foundation through Grant No. GBMF\#947 to the University of Chicago.
+Argonne National Laboratory's work was supported by the U.S. Department of Energy, Office of High Energy Physics, under Contract No. DE-AC02-06CH11357.
 Work at Fermi National Accelerator Laboratory, a DOE-OS, HEP User Facility managed by the Fermi Research Alliance, LLC, was supported under Contract No. DE-AC02-07CH11359.
 The Cardiff authors acknowledge support from the UK Science and Technologies Facilities Council (STFC).
 The IAP authors acknowledge support from the Centre National d'\'{E}tudes Spatiales (CNES).
-MA and JV acknowledge support from the Center for AstroPhysical Surveys at the National Center for Supercomputing Applications in Urbana, IL.
-JV acknowledges support from the Sloan Foundation.
-KF acknowledges support from the Department of Energy Office of Science Graduate Student Research (SCGSR) Program.
-The Melbourne authors acknowledge support from the Australian Research Council's Discovery Project scheme (DP210102386).
+M.A. and J.V. acknowledge support from the Center for AstroPhysical Surveys at the National Center for Supercomputing Applications in Urbana, IL.
+J.V. acknowledges support from the Sloan Foundation.
+K.F. acknowledges support from the Department of Energy Office of Science Graduate Student Research (SCGSR) Program.
+The Melbourne authors acknowledge support from the Australian Research Council's Discovery Project scheme (No. DP210102386).
 The McGill authors acknowledge funding from the Natural Sciences and Engineering Research Council of Canada, Canadian Institute for Advanced Research, and the Fonds de recherche du Qu\'ebec Nature et technologies.
 The UCLA and MSU authors acknowledge support from NSF AST-1716965 and CSSI-1835865.
-This research was done using resources provided by the Open Science Grid \citep{pordes07, sfiligoi09}, which is supported by the NSF award 1148698, and the U.S. Department of Energy's Office of Science.
+This research was done using resources provided by the Open Science Grid \citep{pordes07, sfiligoi09}, which is supported by the NSF Award No. 1148698, and the U.S. Department of Energy's Office of Science.
 The data analysis pipeline also uses the scientific python stack \citep{hunter07, jones01, vanDerWalt11}.